A General Framework For Detecting Anomalous Inputs to DNN Classifiers: Introduction

-{\bf Limitations of prior work:} Detection methods that extract specific properties or attributes from the layer representations and train supervised classifiers to discriminate anomalous inputs from natural inputs~\cite{ma2018characterizing_iclr, lee2018simple, feinman2017detecting, yang2019ml} have to be presented with a broad sampling of anomalous inputs for training, which assumes prior knowledge of the anomalies (\eg adversarial attack type and parameters).
-Such methods often need to configure hyper-parameters based on the training data (using hold-out or cross-validation).
-As a result, they may be effective only against the particular (or similar) types of anomalies used for training.
-It has been shown that a majority of the current detection methods fail to handle unseen and adaptive adversaries that may be aware of the defense mechanism~\cite{carlini2017bypassing, tramer2020adaptive}.
-On the other hand, unsupervised detection methods that are usually based on density (generative) modeling of the DNN layer representations~\cite{zheng2018robust, miller2019ada, feinman2017detecting} are not well suited to handle the (often very) high dimensional layer representations.
-Finally, we observe that detection methods often do not use the predicted class of the DNN~\cite{ma2018characterizing_iclr, yang2019ml} to focus on class-conditional properties of the layer representations, which we have found leads to improved detection performance.
+{\bf Limitations of prior work.} First, a number of existing detection methods~\cite{feinman2017detecting, lee2018simple, ma2018characterizing_iclr, yang2019ml} being supervised, have to be presented with a broad sampling of known anomalous samples for training (\eg different adversarial attacks of varying strength).
+Such methods typically also need to configure hyper-parameters based on the known anomalous samples from the training set (\eg using cross-validation).
+As a result, they often do not generalize well to {\em unknown} anomalies (\eg novel or adaptive attacks).
+It has been shown that a majority of the current detection methods fail to handle unseen and adaptive adversaries that are aware of the defense mechanism~\cite{carlini2017bypassing, tramer2020adaptive}. {\bf Second}, detection methods that use only the input, output (pre-softmax), or a specific DNN layer~\cite{roth2019odds, hendrycks2017baseline, feinman2017detecting} do not jointly exploit the properties exhibited by anomalous inputs across the layers. {\bf Third}, although methods that utilize information from multiple layers (listed earlier) propose specific test statistics or features calculated from the layer representations (\eg local intrinsic dimensionality~\cite{ma2018characterizing_iclr}), there is a lack of a {\em general anomaly detection framework} where one can plug-in test statistics, aggregation, and scoring methods suitable for the detection task. {\bf Fourth}, existing unsupervised detection methods that are based on density (generative) modeling of the DNN layer representations~\cite{zheng2018robust, miller2019ada, feinman2017detecting} are not well-suited to handle the (often very) high dimensional layer representations. {\bf Finally}, we observe that existing detection methods often do not utilize the predicted class of the DNN to focus on class-conditional properties of the layer representations~\cite{ma2018characterizing_iclr, li2017adversarial, xu2017feature1, yang2019ml}, which can lead to improved detection performance.
+While prior works such as \cite{roth2019odds, miller2019ada, zheng2018robust, sastry2019gram} are exceptions to this, there is still need for a unified approach in this regard.